 That subgroup in just one country has 3.5 million sports injuries per year!!!

-It’s a big job, so we’re going to start with lower back and lower limb injuries.
+It’s a big job, so we’re going to start with lower back, hips and pelvis, thigh, knee, calf, ankle and foot injuries.